MarkusMaal/BlueScreenSimulatorPlus/README.md

 * GlobalSettings.cs				   - A class used for storing/manipulating runtime and permanent settings
 * Program.cs                       - Program initialization code
 * TemplateRegistry.cs			   - Class used for storing/manipulating configuration templates
+* UIActions.cs					   - Class used for interoperability between material and legacy interfaces
 * Verifile.cs                      - Signature verification system

 #### Miscellaneous